MidnightPulses/SudokuSolverTest/README.md

 ## Running the program

-1. Download the Release version
+1. Download the Release version on the right.

-2. Run the start.bat file
+2. Run the start.bat file.

 3. Once the command prompt opens, enter the dezired board size (e.g., a 9 for a 9x9 puzzle), followed by the path of the input file (e.g., C:\Users\Username\Desktop\Board.txt)